asadja/node-mysql-orm/README.md

 A test is given in the `./tests/` folder, which should demonstrate most of the core functionality.
 The components of this module (`load.js`, `read.js`, etc) are documented too, giving considerably more detail than this README.
 Inline documentation is provided in the source files, and HTML versions in the docs/ folder.

-I recommend using the HTML documentation rather than the documentation below, as the HTML documentation is generated from the source files and thus is up-to-date.
+***I recommend using the HTML documentation rather than the documentation below, as the HTML documentation is generated from the source files and thus is up-to-date.***

+# Coming soon
+The v0.1.0 milestone will include several bugfixes and extra features.

+There will also be a large performance improvement in the foregin key lookups (we will use JOINs as originally intended, the current multiple-SELECT implementation was intended for debugging purposes only).
+The only downside of this is that we will lose the "one matching record only" check that is currently done on lookups.
+UNIQUE constraints will do a better job of this though and they're already supported.

+We might also change the default column name for ID columns, in order to allow JOIN USING / NATURAL JOIN syntax instead of the current JOIN ON syntax which duplicates column names.
+There's no real performance advantage as far as I can tell, but it is cleaner [http://code.openark.org/blog/mysql/mysql-joins-on-vs-using-vs-theta-style].

+Possibly some kind of analyser that generates a schema from an existing database (or subset of tables within a database).

 # Install